How Do You Prepare Your House for a Wildfire?

 Avoid building with combustible materials

-If you’ll be improving your property in the near future, upgrading to fire-resistant products and materials can be a great way to keep fires at bay.
-Installing a metal roof or selecting metal fencing options that connect directly to your home is another key way to stop fire in its tracks.
+If you plan to make improvements on your property in the near future, upgrading to fire-resistant products and materials can be a great way to keep fires at bay.
+Installing a Class A fire rated-roof, which is a roofing material capable of withstanding a severe fire exposure, or selecting metal fencing options that connect directly to your home is another key way to stop fire in its tracks.

 Store firewood away from structures

 Simple as this sounds, it’s a mistake a lot of homeowners make.
-Build a small shelter out in the open to store your kindling, logs and other wood fuel.
+Build a small shelter at least 30 feet from your home to store your kindling, logs and other wood fuel.
 If an ember ignites the firewood, you can help keep losses to a minimum with this approach.